 “We write to taste life in the moment and in retrospect. ” Anais Nin

 This Persian recipe takes a little time to prepare.
 Each ingredient is gently pan fried and then assembled together for a final roasting.
-I didn’t have any tamarind paste so I substituted lime with brown sugar.
-I also didn’t have fresh tomatoes so I used canned instead.
+I didn’t have any tamarind paste so I substituted lime juice mixed with brown sugar.
 The sweetness of the sauce makes for a delightful surprising combination that enhances the soft eggplant and brings all the flavors together.

 Can you believe it??
 Those were her last words to me, forever and ever.
 So haunting, so uncanny, so prophetic.
 I responded with a one word “nope” and a winking emoji.
 But I was wrong.
 Unknowingly, I was so very wrong!
 There were many more things I wanted to say and hence “A Year at Portsmouth” was born out of that desperate need to say more, much much more.

 Ingredients: 3/4 pound ground beef, 4 large minced garlic cloves, 3/4 tsp curry powder, 2 eggplants about 1.5 pounds cut into 1/2 inch slices, 1/2 cup olive oil, 2 large potatoes peeled and cut into 1/2 inch slices, 1 large onion peeled and cut into 1/2 inch slices, 1 large green pepper cored and sliced (I used red), 1.5 cups water, 4 tbsp tamarind paste, 1.5 tbsp sugar, 3 ripe tomatoes cut into 1/2 inch slices, salt and pepper.